Skip to main navigation

 - Identify your beliefs.

-If you start to question your own beliefs and values:
+If you start to question your own beliefs and values, talk to a family member, friend, or spiritual advisor.

 - Avoid triggers.

 Triggers are things that might cause you to have a relapse.
 For example, having friends and family members who use substances may be a trigger.
 A counselor can help you find ways to avoid your triggers.
-They may include keeping substances out of your house or spending time with friends who don't use substances.
+They may include keeping substances out of your home or spending time with friends who don't use substances.

 - Prepare for relapse.